Mojibake: Mis-specification

 Mojibake also occurs when the encoding is incorrectly specified.
 This often happens between encodings that are similar.
 For example, the Eudora email client for Windows was known to send emails labelled as ISO 8859-1 that were in reality Windows-1252.
 Windows-1252 contains extra printable characters in the C1 range (the most frequently seen being curved quotation marks and extra dashes), that were not displayed properly in software complying with the ISO standard; this especially affected software running under other operating systems such as Unix.

 User oversight

 Of the encodings still in common use, many originated from taking ASCII and appending atop it; as a result, these encodings are partially compatible with each other.
 Examples of this include Windows-1252 and ISO 8859-1.
 People thus may mistake the expanded encoding set they are using with plain ASCII.

 Overspecification

 When there are layers of protocols, each trying to specify the encoding based on different information, the least certain information may be misleading to the recipient.

-For example, consider a web server serving a static HTML file over HTTP.
-The character set may be communicated to the client in any number of 3 ways:
+For example, a web server serving a static HTML file over HTTP can communicate the character set to the client in any number of 3 ways: